Tā mātou huarahi whakawhitinga

 It supports us to take a methodical approach to the scale of the challenge ahead, with key milestones to ensure we meet the deadlines ahead of us.
 Our work plan is a living document that evolves as we do to ensure we are continuously aligning our mahi with the pace of change in the organisation and indeed our network.

 Our Work Plan includes six programmes of work.
 Included below is an overview of the projects within each programme that we are working on to reach Horizon 1 – December 2023.

 This plan was last updated in May 2022 and is subject to change.

 Overview of our agreed Minimum Viable Product for Horizon 1

-The Minimum Viable Product (MVP) was agreed between the Tertiary Education Commission (TEC) and Te Pūkenga as the minimum required activity to transition to Horizon One on 1 January 2023.
+The Minimum Viable Product (MVP) was agreed between the Tertiary Education Commission (TEC) and Te Pūkenga as the minimum required activity to transition to Horizon 1 on December 2023.

-The MVP does not include some of the foundational work underway by Te Pūkenga in preparation for Horizon Two (to 2026) and Horizon Three (2027 – 2033+).
+The MVP does not include some of the foundational work underway by Te Pūkenga in preparation for Horizon 2 (to 2026) and Horizon 3 (2027–2033+).

 Strategic Advisory Review

 An independent strategic review of the transformation programme of Te Pūkenga was undertaken in early 2022.
-This was jointly commissioned by the Tertiary Education Commission (TEC) and Te Pūkenga and intended to identify issues and risks, and provide practical recommendations that would be likely to support a successful transformation programme.
+This was jointly commissioned by the Tertiary Education Commission (TEC) and Te Pūkenga and intended to identify issues and risks, providing practical recommendations that would likely support a successful transformation programme.
 This is part of good practice, especially when undertaking such a large and complex transformation.

 Te Pūkenga is acting on the practical recommendations and will continue to make changes where required to ensure it is progressing how it needs to so it can deliver a financially viable, well governed, and regionally relevant network.